-Quebec City, QC, Canada
+Quebec City, Canada

 A charming historic walled city with European flair, the lowest cost of living among major Canadian cities, and world-famous winter carnival.

-Below Average vs Canada avg (100)
+Below Average vs Canada Avg (100)

 Affordable